Syllabus

 • in-class writing tools (pen/pencil & paper)

-Course Policies
+Instructor Policies

 Attendance

-Assignments
+Writing Assignments

 Quizzes

 I will frequently give a five minute pop quiz on the day’s reading assignment at either the beginning or the end of class; if you miss that five minutes of a class, you miss that quiz.
-I never, under any circumstances whatsoever, give “make up” quizzes.
+I never, under any circumstances whatsoever, give “make up” quizzes.
 But when calculating your quiz average, I will drop your two lowest quiz scores.
 (You can count on some vocabulary questions on the quizzes, so look up the meaning of any unfamiliar word you encounter in the readings.)

 Professionalism